EFFECTIVE DATE: May 05, 2022

 We process your Personal Information to provide Services and personalized advertisements to You.

 We automatically collect User Information when Users interact with our Services that appear on our Customers’ websites and digital properties.
 Like most other web-based services, we collect this User Information through cookies and other technologies.
 We may also obtain Information about you from our data partners.

-We collect Information either directly from you during your use of our Sites and Services or from third parties that independently collect this Information from you, and we may combine the Information that we collect from these various sources.
-For more information about these collection methods, please see Sections above.
+We collect information directly from you during your use of our Sites and Services or from third parties that independently collect this Information from you, and we may combine the Information we collect from these various sources.
+For more information about these collection methods, please see the Sections above.

 How do We Share Your Personal Information

 We may disclose or make your pseudonymous Personal Information available to our trusted partners.
 In most cases, when we do so, we have contractually restricted their uses of this data for only Our business purposes.
 Under the CCPA, such disclosures of Personal Information to service providers are not deemed to be a “sale” and thus are not prohibited after you exercise your right to cease or restrict disclosures or sales of your Personal Information to third parties.
 In any instances where we have not entered into a service provider relationship with such third parties, we will stop sharing your Personal Information when you instruct us not to “sell” your Personal Information.

 California Online Privacy Protection Act

 According to CalOPPA, we agree to the following:

 - Users can visit our site anonymously;